apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 > Note1: A full path (`root.ln.wf01.wt01.status` as in the above example) is not allowed to be set as a database.
 >
 > Note2: The prefix of a timeseries must belong to a database.
 Before creating a timeseries, users must set which database the series belongs to.
 Only timeseries whose database is set can be persisted to disk.
+>
+> Note3: The length of database name shall not exceed 64.

 Once a prefix path is set as a database, the database settings cannot be changed.